shelbyspees/speesblog/_posts/2015-03-02-book-review-seven-habits.md

 You've probably heard of this as being "creative" or "thinking outside the box."
 Those are important attitudes to have when interacting with others.

 <h3 class="anchor" id="habit5">Habit 5: Seek First to Understand, then to be Understood</h3>

 This Habit changed my entire perspective as an educator, and I think it'll have rippling effects throughout my entire career.

 I like helping people.
 I like giving advice.
 I like solving problems for people.
 But often we give advice based on our own narrow perspective.
 We solve the problems we think we see rather than the problems the person we're trying to help has.
 This is less helpful and more patronizing than anything.

-When I was teaching English in Japan, my students were adults age 25-65 working for various corporations in Tokyo.
+When I was teaching English in Japan, my students were adults aged 25-65 working for various corporations in Tokyo.
 They had life experience, they had histories.
 There was only so much I had to teach them.

 So I listened.
 I worked on my listening skills for months.
 I corrected their grammar, word choice, pronunciation, but I'd also give advice on ways to study or improve faster.
 Motivating students was a big part of my job description.